 Winter is here and Yellowstone National Park has some exciting new adventures designed to introduce you to its snowy magic.

-These new offerings coincide with the park’s winter season marked by the opening of Old Faithful Snow Lodge Dec.
-18, 2013 and Mammoth Hot Springs Hotel which opened Dec.
-20. The lodges provide the only wintertime accommodations within the park.
-Mammoth Hot Springs Hotel will close for the season March 3, 2014, and Old Faithful Snow Lodge will close March 2, 2014.
+The park’s winter season begins Dec.
+18, 2011 with the opening of the Old Faithful Snow Lodge.
+The Mammoth Hot Springs Hotel opens Dec.
+20, 2011.
+The lodges provide the only wintertime accommodations within the park.
+Mammoth Hot Springs Hotel will close for the season March 5, 2012, and Old Faithful Snow Lodge will close March 4, 2012.